mushtavikhan/agriculture-management-system/README.md

 * Fertilizer usage
 * Weather information

-This part helps keep track of which farmer owns or manages a particular piece of land, which crops are planted there, what fertilizers are used, and other information related to farming activities.
+It helps track which farmer manages a particular land, what crops are planted, and what fertilizers and other farming activities are involved.

 ---

-  🌦️ Weather Logging
+## 🌦️ Weather Logging

-Weather information is stored in relation to individual land records.
+Weather information is linked with individual land records.

-The system can store information such as:
+The system stores:

 * Date
 * Temperature